 - They are hard to break into.
 The solid construction makes it challenging for a thief to get past it to enter the building.

 - Typically made of heavy-duty aluminum or steel, roll-up doors are built to stand up to daily use, and are strong enough to withstand wind and hard rains.
-Aluminum doors in particular are rust-resistant.
+Aluminum roll-up doors in particular are rust-resistant.